Chaboddunamis/amoganla/content/pages/index.md

     background_image_opacity: 8
     title: >-
-      I am a serial entrepreneur committed to creating global citizens, providing sustainable opportunities for young
+      I am a serial entrepreneur committed to creating global citizens, providing sustainable opportunities for young talents, and making society more habitable.
   - type: grid_section
     title: Trusted by Companies Big and Small
     subtitle: Who I work with